Authorization to transport

 In order to transport a restricted or prohibited firearm it must be unloaded.
 It also must have a functional trigger lock and be kept in a locked opaque case.
-Ammunition may be carried with the firearm or separately stored, provided it is not loaded in the gun (i.e., magazines may contain ammo, but may not be loaded in the firearm).
+Ammunition may be carried with the firearm or separately stored, provided it is not loaded in the gun (i.e., magazines may contain ammunition, but may not be loaded in the firearm).